About the author and publisher:

-Following a long break from writing, I recovered my passion for writing in 2009, returning to science fiction, sci-fi/fantasy, fantasy, and nonfiction as an author with Inevitable Unicorn Press (InUPress), turning away from the psychically and emotionally draining award winning poetry of my past.
-I am now publishing the Owerton Challenge, co-authoring the Bard & Dragoman series, and writing other blogs and publications.
+Following a long break from writing, I recovered my passion for writing in 2009, returning to science fiction, sci-fi/fantasy, fantasy, and nonfiction as an author with Inevitable Unicorn Press (InUPress), turning away from the psychically and emotionally draining award-winning poetry of my past.
+I am now writing on Virily and other blogs, co-authoring the Bard & Dragoman series and writing other blogs and publications.
 I also have available a medieval fantasy novel, titled ‘Laret: Darkness of Souls’ – the first novel of my ‘Lost Souls’ series.
 I’m also writing several serial short story series.
 I have two businesses, my wife, two children, and six grandchildren keeping me busy.

 About our authors:

 Eric J. Kregel is a Christian pastor by day and novelist/storyteller by night.
 He has worked with some form of the Protestant Christian Church for about 20 years.
 He holds a BA in English, an MA in Religious Education, 2/3-ish MA in Old Testament Theology, and a Doctorate in Church Leadership.
 The chief reason he received the doctorate was to get a discount on his ski lift tickets and to sound really smug at parties.